yerinsmgmt/markdowns/files.md

 individuals in several sectors, including teams in banking.

 I saw Hadef & Partners brought Shonagh MacVicar into the commercial practice as Senior Counsel.
-A strong addition to that side of the firm.
+That kind of investment in a practice is what prompted me to write, because it usually sits alongside questions about how the wider team works.

 What we provide is practical AI capability for teams in the work they already handle, so people get through it faster and with more confidence about where it